QuantGen/GPTL/README.md

 ### Transfer Learning using penalized regressions (*TL-PR*)

-PR() function takes as inputs the sufficient statistics plus, potentially, values for $\lambda$ and $\alpha$ (if these are not provided, by default $\alpha$ is set equal to zero and the model is fitted over a grid of values of $\lambda$).
+PR() function takes as inputs the sufficient statistics derived from the target population and a vector of initial values (prior), plus, potentially, values for $\lambda$ and $\alpha$ (if these are not provided, by default $\alpha$ is set equal to zero and the model is fitted over a grid of values of $\lambda$).
 The function returns estimates for a grid of values of $\lambda$ and $\alpha$, enabling users to select the optimal model based on cross-validation.

 ```R
 fm_PR=PR(XX=XX_t, Xy=Xy_t, b0=prior, alpha=0, nLambda=100, conv_threshold=1e-4,